vinit-401/firebase_tutorial/README.md

       );
      ```
 3. Controller... setup and form validators
-4. StreamBuilder... the asynchronous checking for sign in or home page.... can also user iITokenChanges..
+4. StreamBuilder... the asynchronous checking for sign in or home page.... can also user iDTokenChanges..
     ```
    StreamBuilder(
            stream: FirebaseAuth.instance.authStateChanges(),